raymondwcs/claudia/gender/README.md

   }
 }
 ```
-Upon successful deployment, an URL of your Lambda function will be given to you.
+Upon successful deployment, an URL of your Lambda function will be provided.
 ### Run your Lambda function
 ```
 https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/latest?name=raymomnd